markh-de/KiVar/README.md

 Severity: **Not critical** (backwards-compatible).

-Prior to version 0.2.0 multiple Value arguments were forbidden inside a choice expression.
+Prior to version 0.2.0 multiple Value arguments were forbidden inside a Choice Expression.
 Only a single Value argument was allowed to be assigned to a Choice definition.
 In case of multiple "words", the argument had to be quoted (with `'` (single-quote) characters) in order to be accepted as a single argument.

-Starting with version 0.2.0, choice expressions can now contain multiple Value (now called _Content_) arguments, which are joined with a single ` ` (space) character inbetween.
+Starting with version 0.2.0, Choice Expressions can now contain multiple Value (now called _Content_) arguments, which are joined with a single ` ` (space) character inbetween.

 This change is fully backwards-compatible.
 There is no need to adapt legacy rule strings.